 Raise your hand if you’ve ever felt personally victimized by a job posting?
 Ok so I am definitely exaggerating, but as every recent graduate will tell you the job hunt is no joke.
 This is especially true if you find yourself with no relevant work experience upon graduation.

 If it seems like almost job post wants you to have years of experience before you’re even considered, it’s because they do.
 Trust me you’re not imagining things.
 The Bureau of Labor Statistics stated that 47% of jobs require prior work experience.
-What this means is you’re going to have to start work on gaining relevant work experience literally the moment you step foot on campus.
+What this means is you’re going to have to start working on gaining relevant work experience literally the moment you step foot on campus.

 You might now be thinking, well how do I gain work experience if no one is wlilling to even give me a chance.
 Well that’s where the following tips come in.
 Hopefully they will come in handy.